HappySeaFox/sail/FAQ.md

 Pull requests are always welcomed.

 ## Does SAIL provide simple one-line APIs?
-Does SAIL provide complex comprehensive APIs?

 Yes.
 SAIL provides four levels of APIs, depending on your needs: `junior`, `advanced`, `deep diver`, and `technical diver`.
 See [EXAMPLES](EXAMPLES.md) for more.